Begonia

 Begonia Species and Varietals

 The genus Begonia was first named by Charles Plumier, French botanist and naturalist.
 The moniker was adopted later by Linnaeus to honor Michel Bigon, a former governor of Haiti.
-The genus Begonia is in the plant family Begoniaceae, and contains about The best growing zones for Begonia vary depending on the species; for more information, see the descriptions below.
+The genus Begonia is in the plant family Begoniaceae, and contains over 2,000 species.
+The best growing zones for these plants vary depending on the species grown; for more information, see the descriptions below.
 To find your zone, click here: Zone Map.

 Begonia acetosa Native to Brazil, this species has very attractive foliage and is therefore used as a parent for many hybrids.
 The specific epithet 'acetosa' refers to the acidity of the leaves, reminiscent of the flavor of rhubarb foliage.
 These plants have creeping rhizomes and thick, spreading stems.
 Leaves are dull green above, deep wine red underneath.
 Flowers are white. |